OpenAssetIO/OpenAssetIO-WG/meetings/2022-07-14/README.md

 ## Agenda

-We don't have any particularly burning questions about life and/or the nature of the universion this month, but quite a lot has been happening:
+We don't have any particularly burning questions about life and/or the nature of the universe this month, but quite a lot has been happening:

 - ASWF Sandbox adoption (🎉)
 - Q3 Goals